 Historically, basic telemedicine has been performed situationally since the existence of telecommunications, such as a doctor speaking over a telephone or radio.
 (1) Science fiction has foreshadowed telemedicine since 1925.
 (2)

-A technological description of telemedicine was offered by scenario analyses even before the advent of the internet.
+A technological description of telemedicine was offered even before the advent of the internet.
 They all identify common macro themes that are driving the interaction of technology and health care.

 Four common themes underlying scenarios of health care: telemedicine, affordability, patient-centricity, trust